ekoi/easy-fcrepo-validate-checksums/README.md

 ### Installation steps:

 1. Unzip the tarball to a directory of your choice, e.g. /opt/
-2. A new directory called easy-fcrepo-fixity-checker-<version> will be created
+2. A new directory called easy-fcrepo-validate-checksums-<version> will be created
 3. Create an environment variabele ``EASY_FCREPO_FIXITY_CHECKER_HOME`` with the directory from step 2 as its value